-Figure 9: Percent of Graduates with Any Sub-Baccalaureate Certificate Employed, 1 Year Post-Graduation, by Race/Ethnicity, 2015
+Figure 11: Percent of Graduates With Any Sub-Baccalaureate Certificate Employed, One Year Post-Graduation, by Race/Ethnicity, 2015

-One year after graduation, those with certificate credentials had an average full-time employment rate of 43% and an average parttime employment rate of 57%.
-Full-time employment rates, one year after graduation, are much lower for Black or African American certificate holders (21%) and Hispanic certificate holders (33%).
+One year after graduation, those with certificate credentials had an average full-time employment rate of 50% and an average part-time employment rate of 50%.
+Full-time employment rates, one year after graduation, are much lower for American Indian certificate holders (32%) and certificate holders identifying as persons of color/indigenous overall (46%).

-Figure 10: Percent of Graduates with an Associate Degree Employed, 1 Year Post-Graduation, by Race/ Ethnicity, 2015
+Figure 12: Percent of Graduates With an Associate Degree Employed Four Years Post-Graduation, by Race/ Ethnicity, Students Graduating in 2016

-One year after graduation, those with associate degrees had an average full-time employment rate of 38% and an average parttime employment rate of 62%.
-American Indian (42%) and Asian (42%) associate degree holders had higher than average fulltime employment rates one year after graduation.
-Black or African American associate degree holders had the lowest full-time employment rate one year after graduation at 30%.
+One year after graduation, those with associate degrees had an average full-time employment rate of 49% and an average part-time employment rate of 62%.
+American Indian (38%) associate degree holders had lower than average full-time employment rates one year after graduation.
+All graduates of color/indigenous graduates with an associate degree had an average full-time employment rate of 49%.
+White graduates with an associate degree had an average full-time employment rate of 49%.

-Figure 11: Percent of Graduates with a Bachelor's Degree Employed, 1 Year Post-Graduation, by Race/ Ethnicity, 2015
+Figure 13: Percent of Graduates With Any Sub-Baccalaureate Certificate Employed Four Years Post-Graduation, by Race/Ethnicity, Students Graduating in 2016

-One year after graduation, those with bachelor's degrees had an average full-time employment rate of 46% and an average parttime employment rate of 54%.
-The full-time employment rate, one-year post graduation was highest for American Indian bachelor degree holders at 53%.
+One year after graduation, those with bachelor's degrees had an average full-time employment rate of 55% and an average parttime employment rate of 45%.
+Graduates of color/indigenous overall had a full-time employment rate slightly below the average (53%).
+Figure 14: Median Wages of Graduates With Any Sub-Baccalaureate Certificate Employed Four Years Post-Graduation, by Race/Ethnicity, Students Graduating in 2016